Dell-Networking/ansible-role-dellos-system/README.md

 System Role for Dell EMC Networking OS
 ======================================

-This role configures the global system configuration.
+This role facilitates the configuration of global system attributes.
+It supports the configuration of hostname, SNMP server, NTP server, logging servers, management route, and CLI users.
 This role is abstracted for OS6, OS9, and OS10.
-This role specifically enables configuration of the hostname, SNMP server, the NTP server, logging servers, the hostname, management route, and CLI users.
-This role takes an object that matches the requirements described as follows and performs the necessary configuration.
-If an object is not defined, then it is ignored.

 Installation